The White-Pink and the Long Yellow Stamens of Lindheimer's Βeeblossom

 Lindheimer's Βeeblossom (Oenothera lindheimeri) - Pests & Diseases

 In general, Lindheimer’s Βeeblossoms are not among the plants that will trouble their fans, in the fight against any pests and diseases.
-However, they can be affected both by pests and diseases.
+Nevertheless, they can be affected both by select pests and distinct diseases.

 Of the former, Aphids, White Flies and various Scales can sometimes infect plants, however they are treated with timely use of appropriate insecticides.